LiBingyu01/MTRefSeg/VLMs/README.md

 ## 3. Unified Checkpoint Notes

-Unlike the multimodal LLM repositories, most repositories in this `LVM` directory save standard `.pth` checkpoints directly after training.
+Unlike the multimodal LLM repositories, most repositories in this `VLMs` directory save standard `.pth` checkpoints directly after training.
 No LoRA merge is needed in the common workflow.

 Exception: